alfiyacp/project-1/Readme.md

 - Study the relationship between physical activity and mental health
 - Study the relationship between sleep hours and mental health
 ### 6. Correlation Analysis
-- Calculate the correlation between variables
+- Calculate the correlation between numerical variables
-- Study the relationship between variables using a correlation heatmap
+- Analyze relationship between numerical variables using a correlation heatmap
 ### 7. Visualization
 - Plot charts and graphs to visualize the results
 - Use Matplotlib and Seaborn to visualize the results
 ### 8. Insights and Conclusion
-- Summarize the results
+- Summarize the analysis results
-- State the major findings
+- identify the major findings
-- Draw conclusions on social media usage and student mental health
+- Draw conclusions about the relationship between social media usage and student mental health

 ## Tools & Technologies
 - Python